 Fear of death often arises sneakily in the middle of the night.
 We may suddenly wake up early in the morning, at 1 or 2 o’clock, with the fear

-of death in our heart.
+of death in our hearts.
 Suddenly, and almost irrationally, we sense our death is coming.
 And this kind of fear tends to arise n the morning between 1 and 2 o’clock because this is the time of fear.
 When the sun rises, such fear begins to disappear.